libplctag/libplctag/README.md

 * increase portability.
 This will be ongoing.
 * make parts of the library optional.
 * add more protocols.
 We hope that the API will be able to support most of the commonly used PLC data access protocols.

-Current work is starting on version 2.0 of the library.
-We are using a type of semantic versioning, so the API will have breaking changes in 2.0.
-We will continue to support 1.5 after 2.0 is released for some period of time.
-At this point, we do not expect the conversion to 2.0 to be difficult as the changes generally simplify the API and make it a little easier to use.

 History